nkrajew/baseball_proj/README.md

 - **Multiple Linear Regression** &mdash; Baseline for the model.
 - **Random Forest** &mdash; Mainly used because I was exploring different models.
 - **XGBoost** &mdash; Same reason as Random Forest.
-- **Elastic Net** &mdash; I wanted a model that could perform feature selection.
-I also wanted to experiment and get practice with the Elastic Net model.
+- **Elastic Net** &mdash; I wanted a model that could perform feature selection and correct for multicollinearity.
+Elastic Net is basically a best-of-both-worlds since it combines the effects of LASSO and Ridge Regression.
 - **LightGBM** &mdash; Same reason as other decision tree models.
 - **SVM** &mdash; I wanted experience with an SVM and since my data set was small I used it here.